April 29, 2024

 Glass box extensions are very popular extension types for houses and buildings all over the UK.

-When you are looking to add a glass box to a building there are various elements that you need to think about.
+When you are looking to add a glass box extension to a building there are various elements that you need to think about.
 Take a look below for a closer look at the anatomy of a glass box extension:

 The Fixing to the Building